nurujjamanpollob/doctor_finder_android_java_with_backend_code/README.md

 You are in right place to grab complete mobile app.

-Backend PHP, Database: MySQL, Client: Java.
+Backend: PHP, Database: MySQL, Client: Java.

-This application I have developed when I was exploring Android, still exploring but I am a professional.
+This application I have developed when I was exploring Android, still exploring but now I am a professional.

 Stuck with your project or looking for developer?
 Email me at: nurujjamanpollob@gmail.com

 <h2> Feature List </h2>

+<h3> Basic summery</h3>

 <ul>